PRECIOUS-Gold edges up as stocks rise, dollar wilts

 “There are some fresh longs coming into the market on the basis of physical demand in gold,” he said.

-Silver rose to $33.44 an ounce, its highest in more than a month, before easing back to $33.38, up 0.15 percent.
+Silver rose to $33.43 an ounce, its highest in more than a month, before easing back to $33.28, down 0.15 percent.
 Silver has risen more than 20 percent this year, leading precious metals.

 Silver’s ratio to gold, which measures the number of silver ounces needed to buy an ounce of gold, held near the six-week low it hit on Wednesday at 51.86 after silver outperformed.